Thomas Gordon (Royal Scots Navy officer): Scots Royal Navy

 On 12 March 1705 Lieutenant George Ramsey with two sergeants, three corporals, and thirty-three soldiers were on board the Royal Mary for some two months whilst she cruised off the Scottish east coast.
 On 6 June the cruise was extended for another two months in the company of her sister ship Royal William.
 A record of the soldier's purpose on board is not known but possibly they were to be landed at places where Jacobites were at work.
-Due to the execution for piracy of Captain Thomas Green of the English East India Company's vessel Worcester and two of his officers at Leith in 1707, relationships were poor between the Scottish and English governments.
+Due to the execution for piracy of Captain Thomas Green of the East India Company vessel Worcester and two of his officers at Leith in 1707, relationships were poor between the Scottish and English governments.
 Scotland's attempt to found a colony at Darien had failed, and when the expedition returned one of them, the Speedy Return, was found to be missing.
 Captain Green was accused by a Scottish mob of killing the crew and sinking the ship.
 He and his men were tried by the High Court of Admiralty of Scotland, found guilty, and executed on Leith Sands, despite a complete lack of valid evidence against them.

-The ill-feeling between the two countries led the Jacobites from the court of Louis XIV of France to enquire if the Old Pretender could claim his monarchy in Scotland at least.
+The ill-feeling between the two countries led Jacobites at the court of Louis XIV to enquire if the Old Pretender could claim his monarchy in Scotland at least.
 Colonel Nathaniel Hook, an Irishman and French spy, was landed at Slains Castle near Peterhead where he could be sure of a good welcome at the home of the Earl of Errol.
 He was then transferred to the Hay fortress at Delgatie Castle, near Turriff where he could meet with Jacobite leaders.
 Scots noblemen had promised twenty-five thousand Highlanders and five thousand horses.

 Having been promoted to commodore on 7 March 1706 Gordon joined the Royal William, which sailed from Leith accompanied by the Royal Mary (Captain Hamilton).
 Their commission was to guard and convoy the shipping on the east coast of Scotland.
 However, faithful Captain Gordon was in capturing French and Ostend privateers, out of which he could make handsome awards of prize money, he was not averse to letting a French ship land Jabobite political agents at Slains Castle to visit the Countess of Errol.
 The Gordons and Errols, who were closely connected, played their part in Scottish history though not always on the monarch's side.
 There were fourteen signals agreed upon by Commodore Gordon and the captain of the French frigate Audacious, which brought over Hooke, whereby they could recognise each other.